Best Free PDF Tools for Students in 2026

 - Fonts are embedded — no substitution on systems without your specific font

-- No editing risk - a recruiter can't accidentally modify the content
+- No editing risk — a recruiter cannot accidentally modify the content

 - Smaller after compression than an equivalent Word file with embedded images